A Deeper Look at the New Milky Way Satellites: Sagittarius II, Reticulum II, Phoenix II, and Tucana III: INTRODUCTION

 Ultra-faint dwarf galaxies are the smallest, the most dark-matter dominated, and the least chemically enriched stellar systems in the Universe.
 They are important targets for understanding the physics of dark matter and galaxy formation on the smallest scales.
 The details of their nature provide crucial empirical input for verifying formation scenarios of the Milky Way (MW).

-Many new MW satellites have been discovered in the last few years \citep[e.g.,][]{Balbinot2013,Belokurov2014,Laevens2014,Bechtol2015,Drlica2015,Kim2015,Koposov2015a,Laevens2015,Martin2015,Drlica2016,Torrealba2016,Koposov2017,Torrealba18,Koposov18}, but most of these new objects are poorly constrained in terms of their stellar population, structural parameters, distance and luminosity.
+Many new MW satellites have been discovered in the last few years \citep[e.g.,][]{Balbinot2013,Belokurov2014,Laevens2014,Bechtol2015,Drlica2015,Kim2015,Koposov2015a,Laevens2015,Martin2015,Drlica2016,Torrealba2016,Koposov2017,Torrealba18,Koposov18}, but some of these new discoveries have been called into question by recent deep imaging campaigns \citep{Conn2018a,Conn2018b} and most of these new objects are poorly constrained in terms of their stellar population, structural parameters, distance and luminosity.
 This paper aims to derive more accurate constraints on four ultra-faint satellites $-$ Sagittarius~II (Sgr~II), Reticulum~II (Ret~II), Phoenix~II (Phe~II), and Tucana~III (Tuc~III) $-$ by analyzing deep photometric observations.

 Sgr~II was discovered in the PanSTARRS (PS1) survey by \citet{Laevens2015}.
 It is especially interesting as it is either the most compact dwarf galaxy or the most extended globular cluster in its luminosity-size range.
 Ret~II and Phe~II were discovered in the first-year Dark Energy Survey (DES) independently by \citet{Bechtol2015} and \citet{Koposov2015a}.
 As with several recently-discovered satellites in DES, the derived structural parameters differ between these studies.
 Deeper photometry is necessary to resolve this discrepancy.
 Tuc~III was discovered in the second-year DES data by \citet{Drlica2015}.
 Spectroscopic observations have been unable to conclusively determine its dynamical status and dark matter content \citep{Simon2017}, and it has a stellar stream extending at least $\pm2^{\circ}$ from its core \citep{Drlica2015,Shipp2018}, which strongly influences the measurements of its size and shape from the discovery DECam data.